-Ford became the first, and so far the only, person to become President without winning a general election for President or Vice President.
+Ford took the oath of office just after he escorted Nixon and his family to a helicopter on the White House lawn.
+He became the first, and so far the only, person to become President without winning a general election for President or Vice President.

 The 25th Amendment to the Constitution allowed Ford to assume the presidency after he was selected by Nixon to replace Spiro Agnew, the Vice President elected on the 1972 Republican ticket who was forced to resign in an unrelated scandal.

-Section 2 of the 25th Amendment gave the President the power to name a new Vice President, if that office became vacant, with the permission of Congress.
+Section 2 of the 25th Amendment gave the President the power to nominate a new Vice President, if that office became vacant, with the majority approval of both houses of Congress.

 Ford quickly acknowledged the situation after taking the presidential oath administered by Chief Justice Warren Burger.